 Here is the result:

-Writing unit test is good, but it will not be useful if you write test to prove the fact, the code you write.
+Writing unit tests is good, but it will not be useful if you write tests to prove the fact, the code you write.
 It must be used to prove the functionality you write.

 The example we use in this article is quite simple so you might not feel the power of this testing method.
 In real life projects, we wrote some complicated directives/components where the best practice testing came and helped a lot.
 Check out our sub-header (code, test) and drag-and-drop (code, test) components to see it in action.